Mailhappen/zimbra-8815/BUILD.md

 # Build the image

 You can skip this if you do not intend to customize the image.
-You could just tell us what you have in mind and we see if it could be incorporated in the new image.

 Image building blueprint is in `build/Dockerfile`.

 1. The base OS is RockyLinux 8.
-This must follow what Zimbra software is released for.
+This OS choice depends on the Zimbra software requirements.
 2. Install Zimbra with software-only option.
 We intend to do Standalone installation, so all software for standalone will be installed.
 3. Containers are slim down OS by design.
 It does not need cron and syslog.
 But our Zimbra expects them to work.
 So we add back the basic `sshd`, `rsyslog`, `crond`, `sysstat` only.